 Eradicating poverty will only be possible through stable and well-paid employment.
 So it is vital to promote full and productive employment and decent work for everyone the world over.
 This will achieve the promotion of sustained, inclusive and sustainable economic growth like that created by green jobs.

 The 7 % GDP growth target for the least developed countries had not been reached before the pandemic.
 In fact the actual GDP growth rate per capita was 2 % in 2018 (the same level as the average annual growth rate between 2010 and 2018).
-In 2019, the growth rate fell to 1.5% and, with the coronavirus, it is expected to plummet to 0.8 % in 2020, until it finally manages to achieve a rate of 4.6 % in 2021.
+In 2021, after the huge collapse caused by the coronavirus crisis, the global growth rate rebounded to 5% but, according to the UN classification of the least developed countries, this rate has dropped by 0.4%.

 Facing the current situation and reversing the trend that these data reflect has become a primary objective at the international level.
 This is why promoting decent, inclusive and sustainable work became SDG 8 of the 17 UN Sustainable Development Goals, approved in September 2015 as part of 2030 Agenda.

 The 10 countries with the lowest Human Development Index — and therefore the greatest inequality in all areas — are concentrated in sub-Saharan Africa:

 SEE INFOGRAPHIC: Keys to understanding labor inequality in the world [PDF] External link, opens in new window.

 Achieve full and productive employment and decent work for all, including young people and the disabled, as well as equal pay for work of equal value.

 Eradicate forced and child labour and protect labour rights.